txtatech/forthttp/README.md

 **Extending and Modifying the Application:**

-The written in Rust, which makes it easy to modify and extend the application with new features or to tailor it to specific use cases.
+It is written in Rust, which makes it easy to modify and extend the application with new features or to tailor it to specific use cases.
 If you're familiar with Rust, you can dive right into the codebase and start making modifications.

 **Use Cases and Potential Applications:**